-If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and legal restrictions on resale discussed in this prospectus lapse, the trading price of our common stock could decline.
-Based on shares outstanding as of June 30, 2021, on the completion of this offering, we will have outstanding a total of shares of common stock, including the conversion of all outstanding shares of our convertible preferred stock into shares of our common stock immediately prior to the completion of this offering.
-Of these shares, only the shares of common stock sold in this offering will be freely tradable, without restriction, in the public market immediately after the offering.
-Each of our directors, executive officers and other holders of substantially all our outstanding equity securities are subject to lock-up and market standoff agreements that restrict their ability to, among other things and subject to certain exceptions, sell or transfer their shares for a period of 180 days after the date of this prospectus subject to certain exceptions.
+If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and legal restrictions on resale discussed in our prospectus lapse, the trading price of our common stock could decline.
+As of September 30, 2021, we had a total of 43,471,678 shares of common stock outstanding.
+Of these shares, only the shares of common stock sold in our IPO are currently freely tradable, without restriction, in the public market.
+Each of our directors, executive officers and other holders of substantially all our outstanding equity securities are subject to lock-up and market standoff agreements that restrict their ability to, among other things and subject to certain exceptions, sell or transfer their shares until March 13, 2022, subject to certain exceptions.
 However, BofA Securities, Inc. and Goldman Sachs & Co.
 LLC may, in their sole discretion, waive the contractual lock-up before the lock-up agreements expire.
-After the lock-up agreements expire, all shares outstanding as of June 30, 2021 (assuming the closing of the offering) will be eligible for sale in the public market, of which the shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 of the Securities Act, and various vesting agreements.
+After the lock-up agreements expire, all shares outstanding will be eligible for sale in the public market, of which the shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 of the Securities Act, and various vesting agreements.
 Sales of a substantial number of such shares upon expiration of the lock-up and market stand-off agreements, the perception that such sales may occur or early release of these agreements, could cause our market price to fall or make it more difficult for you to sell your common stock at a time and price that you deem appropriate.

-In addition, shares of our common stock were issuable upon the exercise of options outstanding as of June 30, 2021.
+In addition, 6,606,871 shares of our common stock were issuable upon the exercise of options outstanding as of September 30, 2021.
 These shares will become eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements, the lock-up agreements and Rules 144 and 701 of the Securities Act.
-We intend to file a registration statement on Form S-8 under the Securities Act covering all the shares of common stock subject to stock options outstanding and reserved for issuance under our stock plans.
-That registration statement will become effective immediately on filing, and shares covered by that registration statement will be eligible for sale in the public markets, subject to Rule 144 limitations applicable to affiliates and the lock-up agreement described above.
+We filed a registration statement on Form S-8 under the Securities Act covering all the shares of common stock subject to stock options outstanding and reserved for issuance under our stock plans.
+Shares covered by that registration statement are eligible for sale in the public markets, subject to Rule 144 limitations applicable to affiliates and the lock-up agreement described above.
 If these additional shares are sold, or if it is perceived that they will be sold in the public market, the trading price of our common stock could decline.